 During the pretraining stage, the foundation model is optimized in a self-supervised manner by randomly masking a subset of the voxel-based microstructure and reconstructing the missing regions.
 The masking ratio thus constitutes a critical hyperparameter, as it directly controls both the difficulty of the reconstruction task and the amount of microstructural information available to the encoder.

 To systematically assess its influence, an ablation study was conducted in which the masking ratio was varied from 20\% to 90\%, while all configurations were trained for 1400 epochs.
 As shown in Fig.~\ref{fig:pt_training_curve}, all training curves exhibit monotonic decay and stable convergence, indicating well-behaved optimization dynamics across the entire range of masking ratios.
 The final reconstruction error increases consistently with increasing masking ratio.
-This trend is expected, since higher masking ratios reduce the number of visible patches and consequently limit the microstructural information that can be exploited during reconstruction.
+This trend is expected, since higher masking ratios reduce the number of visible patches and consequently limit the microstructural information available for exploitation during reconstruction.
 Accordingly, the lower reconstruction errors observed at small masking ratios should be attributed to increased information availability rather than interpreted as evidence of a more expressive latent representation.

-These observations highlight that reconstruction loss alone is insufficient for assessing representation quality.
-A more informative evaluation requires examining how effectively the learned latent space transfers to downstream tasks, where the ability to encode texture-sensitive and physically meaningful microstructural features becomes critical.
-Downstream performance therefore provides a more practically relevant measure of the robustness of the pretrained encoder than reconstruction accuracy achieved during pretraining.
+These observations indicate that reconstruction loss alone is insufficient for assessing representation quality.
+A more informative evaluation requires examining how effectively the learned latent space transfers to downstream tasks, in which the ability to encode texture-sensitive and physically meaningful microstructural features is critical.
+Downstream performance, therefore, provides a more practically relevant measure of the transferability of the pretrained encoder than reconstruction accuracy achieved during pretraining.

-Furthermore, the pretraining dataset was generated by sampling the texture hull using the HSS algorithm, which provides broad and diverse coverage of the high-dimensional crystallographic texture space.
+The pretraining dataset was generated by sampling the texture hull with the HSS algorithm, which provides broad coverage of the high-dimensional crystallographic texture space.
 Under this sampling strategy, a pretrained encoder that is both texture-aware and unbiased with respect to the data distribution is expected to produce a latent representation whose global distribution exhibits no artificial clustering or preferential concentration arising from the pretraining procedure itself.